Progressive Web App

 Workbox is a successor of sw-toolbox and is recommended for new apps.

-The idea is to use Workbox to code common service worker logic for Appery.io applications and allow the end users to add custom route handlers using PWA configuration screen.
+The idea is to use Workbox to code common service worker logic for Appery.io applications and allow the end users to add custom route handlers using the PWA configuration screen.

 Route handlers correspond to Workbox’s: